mjohndus/adminer/README.md

 Plugins
 -------

 AdminNeo functions can be changed or extended by plugins.
-Plugins are managed by `Pluginer` customization class.

 * Download plugins you want and place them into the `adminneo-plugins` folder.
 All plugins in this folder will be autoloaded (but not enabled).
-* Create `index.php` file implementing `create_adminneo()` method that returns `Pluginer` instance.
+* Create `index.php` file implementing `create_adminneo()` method as in the following example.

 File structure will be: